 Under the terms of the stream agreement, Osisko Bermuda Ltd will receive 2.5% of the refined metal production from Tintic until 27,150 ounces of refined gold have been delivered, and thereafter Osisko Bermuda Ltd will receive 2.0% of the refined metal production from Tintic.
 Osisko Bermuda Ltd will make ongoing cash payments to Tintic equal to 25% of the applicable spot metal price on the business day immediately preceding the date of delivery for each ounce of refined metal delivered pursuant to the stream agreement.
-The stream is also secured with (i) a first ranking priority charges, pledges and security interests in, to and over all of the collateral now owned or hereafter acquired by Tintic (ii) a first ranking priority charges, pledges and security interests in, to and over all present and hereafter acquired by Tintic, Osisko US Holdco, Inc., Osisko Utah LLC, Chief Consolidated Mining Company and Osisko Development (each, a "Seller Group Entity") (a) Pledged Shares all of the issued and outstanding equity and voting securities of a Seller Group Entity owned by another Seller Group Entity and related rights, (c) other property, assets, rights and interests in and relating to the Tintic project held or acquired by such Seller Group Entity, (d) proceeds of the foregoing; and (d) all books and records related to any of the foregoing, in all cases, subject to permitted encumbrances (as such term is defined in the stream agreement); and (iii) a trust deed.
+The stream is also secured with (i) a first ranking priority charges, pledges and security interests in, to and over all of the collateral now owned or hereafter acquired by Tintic (ii) a first ranking priority charges, pledges and security interests in, to and over all present and hereafter acquired by Tintic, Osisko US Holdco, Inc., Osisko Utah LLC, Chief Consolidated Mining Company and Osisko Development (each, a "Seller Group Entity") (a) Pledged Shares all of the issued and outstanding equity and voting securities of a Seller Group Entity owned by another Seller Group Entity and related rights, (b) indebtedness owing by any Seller Group Entity to any other Seller Group Entity and related rights, (c) other property, assets, rights and interests in and relating to the Tintic project held or acquired by such Seller Group Entity, (d) proceeds of the foregoing; and (d) all books and records related to any of the foregoing, in all cases, subject to permitted encumbrances (as such term is defined in the stream agreement); and (iii) a trust deed.
 The interest rate used to calculate the accretion on the contract liability's financing component is 5%.